openalea/PyRATP/README.md

 ```shell
 pip install .
 ```
-for your modifications to be taken into account.
+then restart your kernel (when using IPython) for your modifications to be taken into account.